outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - apply useful system concepts like 'democracy' or 'freedom' to generate networks where a node can do whatever processing it wants, as long as its output doesnt contradict another node's processing functions and its output contributes to the global intent and doesnt require more default processing inputs/functions than other nodes

     - apply error structures to solutions to account for & correct probable errors in standard or known sub-optimal solutions

       - apply error & change structures to error structures to generate solution structures (the opposite of an error is a solution)